We’ve updated our trip change and cancellation policies for charters affected by COVID-19. Learn more

-Let us help charter a bus in Toronto.
+Let us help you find the perfect charter bus rental in Toronto.

 Bus.com is a marketplace for charter buses connecting event organizers and bus suppliers.
 We help you set up transportation to and from any type of events by partnering with reliable and vetted bus companies across North America.

 Bus rental costs in Toronto depend on various factors including your trip’s date, total mileage, driver’s time on duty, availability of buses in Toronto, and the time of the year during your request.
 Our relationships with our bus partners also allows us to get preferred prices compared to the rest of the market.

 We work with a large network of trusted bus partners across North America.
 Through our careful vetting process of all local bus companies, we are able to bring you high quality charter bus service in Toronto at competitive prices.